maloam/mastodon/index.md

 In general, the SIG is a technical group rather than a policy group.
 Policy items that impact anti-abuse efforts are obviously relevant to SIG work, however the scope of SIG work is primarily technical advice about how to navigate the existing policy landscape.

+If you're interested in joining, please check out the <a href="policies">policies page</a>, which includes details on sharing information and our Code of Conduct.

 <p class="ui-buttons"><a href="https://portal.first.org/g/DNS%20Abuse%20SIG" class="button color-button animated">Request to Join</a></p>